hugo-ribeiro-36/Chatbot/README.md

 - ⚙️ Dynamic Configuration: Prompt logic (version A/B) is editable via API to tune the assistant’s tone and behavior.

 - 📊 Feedback Logging: Ratings + comments are stored per message, linked to both the version and the user’s original message, enabling longitudinal analysis.

 ---

-## 🧪 Test It

-Try asking:

-- "What is AquaShield-X?" → (if your knowledge base includes zenthos.txt)
-- "How long does shipping take?" → (tests fallback to prompt A/B)

-Try uploading:

-- A .txt file via POST /api/v1/knowledge-vector/upload
-- A thumbs up/down rating and optional comment via the frontend

----